koolskateguy89/styleshow/feedback_form.md

 Social media app for shoes.

 Does your app implement the functionalities of your specification in week 5?
-TODO
 - [ ] Yes, it satisfies all aspects of the specification.
-- [ ] Yes, with only minor changes to the functionalities.
+- [x] Yes, with only minor changes to the functionalities.
 - [ ] No, the feedback for my original specification suggested to change the specification.
 - [ ] No, I decided to change the specification.